fortanix/SGXDataCenterAttestationPrimitives/QuoteGeneration/pccs/README.md

+## Note from Fortanix

+The code is modified for Fortanix's use cases.

 ## Provisioning Certificate Caching Service (PCCS)

 This is a lightweight Provisioning Certificate Caching Service implemented in nodejs for reference.
 It retrieves PCK Certificates and other collaterals on-demand using the internet at runtime, and then caches them in local database.
 The PCCS exposes similar HTTPS interfaces as Intel's Provisioning Certificate Service.